StormTersteeg/Python-Glide-Framework/README.md

 - Windows

 ### Features
-- Add any kind of CSS or Javascript library
-- Build your HTML into a pywebview .pyw file
-- Compile your .pyw into a .exe
+- Compile any HTML, CSS and Javascript into a native app.
 <br><br>

 ### Includes:
 | Resource            | Type |  |
 |----------------------------|--------|-----------------------------------------------------------------|